 1879 – Thomas Alva Edison invented a carbon filament that burned for forty hours.
 Edison placed his filament in a oxygenless bulb.
 (Edison evolved his designs for the light bulb based on the 1875 patent he purchased from inventors, Henry Woodward and Matthew Evans.)

 1880 – Edison continued to improved his light bulb until it could last for over 1200 hours using a bamboo-derived filament.

-Thanks for keeping me honest, Jennifer. – BR
+Thanks for keeping me honest on this article Who Invented the Light Bulb, Jennifer. – BR